-3.7 Proposed Hedgerows
+3.10 Proposed Hedgerows

-There is a single proposed hedgerow located along the southern edge of the proposed main car parking area to the east.
-This hedge will define the car park space, provide aesthetic advantages and low level screening and containment.
-The proposed Griselinia hedgerow should be maintained as follows:
+There is a proposed single species hedgerow located along the southern edge of the proposed main car parking area to the east.
+This hedge will define the car park space, provide aesthetic advantages and low-level screening and containment.
+In addition, the hedgerow will be supplemented with 9no Italian Alders (Alnus cordata)